coding-tobi/mnist-train-save/README.md

 # mnist-train-save

-Loads handwritten digits from [THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/); trains a CNN to recognize handwritten digits in the browser; the progress is visualized with d3.
+Loads handwritten digits from [THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/); trains a CNN to recognize handwritten digits in the browser with tensorflow.js; the progress is visualized with d3.

 # Get it running